jairocgr/datashot/README.md

       // Bring the last 1000 log entries only 'user_log' => 'true ORDER BY logid LIMIT 1000',

-      // You can also use closures do build and return the where clause
+      // You can also use closures to build and return the where clause
-      // to bring the sales made in the last two months only of example 'sales' => function ($pdo, $conf) {
+      // to bring sales made in the last two months only 'sales' => function ($pdo, $conf) {
         # $pdo ⟶ connection to the target database in case you want to
-        # make queries before assemble the filter
+        # make queries before assemble the WHERE
         #
-        # $conf ⟶ the current configuration array defined in the datashot
+        # $conf ⟶ the current configuration array defined in the configuration
-        # configuration file
+        # file

         $now = new DateTime();
         $interval = DateInterval::createFromDateString('2 months');